 UMass performed its first kidney transplant in February, 1986 and has since completed 700 kidney transplants from live and deceased donors.
 We continue to provide both pediatric and adult kidney transplant services.
 In live donation, we routinely complete laparoscopic donor nephrectomies for kidney retrieval.
 Currently, about 50 kidney transplants are performed per year.

 The first pancreas transplant was performed in July, 1993 at UMass.
-Since that time, over 70 pancreas transplants have been performed either as pancreas alone, simultaneous kidney-pancreas or pancreas after kidney transplant.
-Recently, we performed the first simultaneous live donor kidney and deceased donor pancreas transplant in New England.
+Since that time, over 100 pancreas transplants have been performed either as pancreas alone, simultaneous kidney-pancreas or pancreas after kidney transplant.
 Our pancreas program remains one of the longest running and busiest programs in the region.